OFFICIAL WEBSITE OF FINE ARTS MASTER CONSTANCIO BERNARDO

 ART AFTER WAR Constancio Bernardo

-1978 MOPA RETROSPECTIVE
+1978 MOPA Retrospective

-1913 - 2013 Constancio Bernardo at the AYALA
+1913 - 2013 Constancio Bernardo at the Ayala Museum

 2015 Painting Exhibition Catalogue at CCP